RezaSadeghiWSU/ASVDD/Source Codes/README.md

 To have a practical example, the source code is explained using the seed dataset.

-1. Download all ".m" files in a folder and perform the following steps.
+1. Download all the provide files in this folder and perform the following steps.[You can use the provided .mat files to run the main file in section 4]

 2. Loading the data